HuijiaoLuo/2026EnergyHacks_WeDoWind/README.md

 ## 2. Team hybrid experiment

-After the standalone model underperformed on the public validation target, I compared it with a teammate's independent state-aware T3 prediction.
+After the standalone model underperformed on the public validation target, I compared it with an independent state-aware T3 prediction developed by my teammate **Daniel**.

-The teammate model provided:
+Daniel's model provided:

 - the temporal state boundaries,
 - the cluster assignments,